-It's important to keep your dog safe and warm during the cold season - especially in many parts of Canada where the climate is extreme.
-While most dogs have a built-in coat, it's not always suitable for temperatures below 0 degrees Celsius.
+It's important to keep your dog safe and warm during the cold season - especially in many parts of Canada where the climate can be extreme.
+While most dogs have a built-in coat, they are not always suitable for temperatures below 0 degrees Celsius.

-If you have a cold weather loving dog breed or a dog that refuses to let the cold get in the way of their fun, then you might be wondering if your dog even needs a coat?
+If you have a cold weather-loving dog breed or a dog that refuses to let the cold get in the way of their fun, you might wonder if your dog even needs a coat.

-Most dogs are able to handle cooler temps, thanks to their natural coat, but when the temperatures drop to below zero, it may not be enough to keep them safe and comfortable.
+Most dogs are able to handle cooler temperatures, thanks to their natural coats, but when the temperatures drop to below zero, this may not be enough to keep them safe and comfortable.

 Not all dogs need a coat, but in extreme temperatures, most dogs do.
 The arctic chill of a mid-January prairie winter can be too much for even the floofiest of pups.